qupath/qupath-extension-stardist/README.md

 You can also use StarDist with OpenVINO

-You will need to build and install the [QuPath OpenVINO extension](https://github.com/dkurt/qupath-extension-openvino), and use alternative StarDist models in *OpenVINO IR* format.
+You will need to install [QuPath OpenVINO extension](https://github.com/dkurt/qupath-extension-openvino), and use alternative StarDist models in *OpenVINO IR* format.

 You can download example *SavedModels* from StarDist's developers at https://github.com/stardist/stardist-imagej/tree/master/src/main/resources/models/2D